OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/WellPaths.md

 - **Well Picks group** -- Information about imported [well picks]({{< relref "formations" >}}#well-picks) file containing data for the current well path

 ### Casing Design
-Some Casing Design elements can be assigned to the well path by selecting **Create Casign Design** from the context menu of the well path.
+Some Casing Design elements can be assigned to the well path by selecting **Create Casign Design** from the right-click menu of the well path.

 This will create a new child object for the Well Path, named **Casing Design**.
 In the **Casign Design** Property editor well path containment properties such as Casing (with Casing Shoe) and Liner can be added to the well path along with a start and end depth and a diameter.